Ardonisi/RFID_prototype_v1/README.md

 - Registration, updating, deleting students.
 - Each individual student would have a card that would register in the entrence.
-- All the attending students are saved with an Excel spreadsheet as a database which would later allow an easier
+- All the attending students are saved with an Excel spreadsheet as a database which would later allow an easier manipulation of data
 - Only be used with machines with command promt

 ### Added features in later versions (past v1)